-a.
+- a.
 Adoption.
-The act of creating the legal relationship between parent and child where it does not exist, thereby declaring the child to be legally the child of the adoptive parent(s) and their heir at law; and entitled to all rights and privileges and subject to all objections of a child born to such adoptive parents in lawful wedlock.
+The act of creating the legal relationship between parent and child where it does not exist, thereby declaring the child to be legally the child of the adoptive parent(s) and their heir at law; and entitled to all rights and privileges and subject to all objections of a child born to such adoptive parents in lawful wedlock. - b.

-b.
 Adoption Assistance.
 Payments and services provided to a special needs child and his or her adoptive family, as specified in the adoption assistance agreement.
-Such assistance may include maintenance adoption subsidy (MAS), Medicaid, and reimbursement of non-recurring expenses.
+Such assistance may include maintenance adoption subsidy (MAS), Medicaid, and reimbursement of non-recurring expenses. - c.

-c.
 Adoption Entity.
-The Department, an agency, a child-caring agency registered under s.
-409.176, F.S., an intermediary, or a child-placing agency licensed in another state which is qualified by the Department to place children in the State of Florida.
+The Department, an agency, a child-caring agency registered under section 409.176, F.S., an intermediary, or a child-placing agency licensed in another state which is qualified by the Department to place children in the State of Florida. - d.

-d.
 Aid to Families with Dependent Children (AFDC).
 Financial assistance funded under Title IV-A of the Social Security Act and provided to children who are deprived of the support and care of one or both parents; and who meet certain technical and financial requirements.
-Commonly referred to as "welfare" or "cash assistance."
+Commonly referred to as "welfare" or "cash assistance.

 NOTE: Under the Personal Responsibility and Work Opportunity Act of 1995, AFDC was discontinued and replaced by the Temporary Assistance to Needy Families (TANF) Block Grant.
 However, Title IV-E eligibility is based on previous AFDC eligibility criteria in the Title IV-A State Plan that was in effect on July 16, 1996.